maestro-server/webdocs/docs/installing/docker.rst

     * Data App
     * RabbitMq

-To have a auto update over discovery you need to install the scheduler app.
+To have an auto update over discovery/reports/analytics api you need to install the scheduler app.

 ..